Talent Management sounds great in theory but is actually very challenging to put into practice.

 This content is based on an episode of The HR Uprising Podcast, hosted by the CEO of Actus Software, Lucinda Carney.
 The Podcast is intended to help HR and L&D professionals to elevate the way their role within the organisation is perceived by delivering real, lasting value.
 Listen Here.

-Register for our upcoming webinar on the topic of How To Develop A Talent Management Strategy below.
+Watch our webinar on the topic of How to Develop a Talent Management Strategy below.